SoftDev4Research/4OSS-lesson/README.md

 Thanks for coming by, this is an open source project and we welcome your contributions.

-You can have a look at the [useful resources](UsefulLinks.md)

 ### Comunication

 You can raise your comments, improvements and questions using [issues](https://github.com/SoftDev4Research/4OSS-lesson/issues).
 We also highly encourage the use of [labels for each new issue](https://github.com/SoftDev4Research/4OSS-lesson/labels).
+We are working remotely and meeting in person from time to time.

 ### To-Do list

 Timeline
- - June       : Brainstorm at CarpentryCon
+ - June       : Brainstorm @CarpentryCon
- - August     : Lesson development hackathon DTL
+ - August     : Lesson development hackathon @DTL
  - September  : Review and address issues
  - October    :
  - November   :

+You can have a look at the [useful resources](UsefulLinks.md) if you need more information about the project.

 ## License